 Firm Name Change

-The firm’s name changed to Brownstein Hyatt Farber & Madden.
+The firm’s name changes to Brownstein Hyatt Farber & Madden.

 Jack Hyatt Retires